SW-atlantic-right-whale-2021-assessment/StateSpaceSIR/README.md

 # References
 McAllister, M. K., Pikitch, E. K., Punt, A. E., Hilborn, R. 1994.
 A Bayesian approach to stock assessment and harvest decisions using the sampling/importance resampling algorithm.
 Canadian Journal of Fisheries and Aquatic Sciences.
 12, 2673-2687.

-Romero et al. In Revision.
-Historical reconstruction of the population dynamics of southern right whales in the southwestern Atlantic Ocean.
+Romero, M.A., Coscarella, M.A., Adams, G.D. et al. Historical reconstruction of the population dynamics of southern right whales in the southwestern Atlantic Ocean.
+Sci Rep 12, 3324 (2022). https://doi.org/10.1038/s41598-022-07370-6

 Zerbini, A. N., Ward, E., Engel, M., Andriolo, A., Kinas, P. G. 2011.
 A Bayesian assessment of the conservation status of humpback whales (Megaptera novaeangliae) in the western South Atlantic Ocean (Breeding Stock A).
 J. Cetacean Res.
 Manage. (special issue 3).
 131-144.